• Home

 MINOR REZONING - MINOR ZONING AMENDMENT

-A minor rezoning application is a zoning bylaw amendment application for minor and small scale zoning amendment having no significant impact on adjoining lands.
-Minor zoning bylaw amendment applications must be site specific and include:
+A minor rezoning application is a zoning bylaw amendment application for minor and small-scale zoning amendments having no significant impact on adjoining lands.
+Minor zoning bylaw amendment applications must be site-specific and include:

 - Request for additional permitted use, within an existing building with